 Looking for a cost-cutting option?
-The secret is assuming guests will only need about half a slice—so if you have a guest list of 300, order cake for 150 people and serve it in "half-servings."
+The secret to saving money is assuming guests will only need about half a slice—so if you have a guest list of 300, order a cake for 150 people and serve it in "half-servings."
 (Generally speaking, people will leave slices half-eaten on the table anyway.)
-Or, you can have the wedding cake of your dreams made on a small scale for a price you can comfortably afford, and simply order cost-effective sheet cakes of the same flavor to be cut in the kitchen.
+That way, you can have the wedding cake of your dreams made on a smaller scale for a price you can comfortably afford.

 While cake is a popular wedding dessert choice, there are other options for your own special day.
 In fact, 61% of couples who got married in 2021 provided guests with a dessert other than traditional wedding cake.
 The most popular non-cake choice was cookies, as 40% of couples included the sweet treat in their dessert bar.
 Four in 10 couples offered guests cupcakes, while 26% served pastries.
 Other creative dessert table ideas include doughnuts, ice cream sandwiches, s'mores, cake pops and cheesecake.
 No matter what you choose, we recommend working with a baking professional, as they can create delicious confections to your exact specifications (croquembouche or themed macarons included).

 Don't know where to begin?
 Check out our roundup of unique wedding cake designs, or look through our Real Wedding pages (they contain wedding albums from real couples).
 Once you've settled on the big decisions (flavor, cake size, tiers, decorations), consult a professional to get a quote and work with them to create the wedding cake of your dreams (hello, cake tasting!).
 If you love to follow old-school wedding traditions, consider saving the top tier of your wedding cake to enjoy at a later time together too.